 The exercise price of the Debenture Warrants is subject to reset in the event of offerings or other issuances of common stock, or rights to purchase common stock, at a price below the then exercise price, as well as other customary anti-dilution protections.
-As a result of these provisions, both the Debentures and the Debenture Warrants are deemed to be not indexed to the Company's common stock, and the Company recognized derivative liabilities for the embedded conversion feature of the Debentures and the Debenture Warrants in the amount of \$15.3 million and \$41.3 million, respectively.
+As a result of these provisions, both the Debentures and the Debenture Warrants were deemed to be not indexed to the Company's common stock, and the Company recognized derivative liabilities for the embedded conversion feature of the Debentures and the Debenture Warrants in the original amount of \$15.3 million and \$41.3 million, respectively.
 The Company recognized a discount for 100% of the principal value of the Debentures and non-cash interest expense in the amount of \$43.7 million in connection with the recognition of these derivative liabilities.
-The fair value of these derivative liabilities as of March 31, 2017 was \$56.0 million.
-As a result, the Company recorded a gain on the change in fair value of derivative liabilities of \$0.6 million for the three months ended March 31, 2017.
-The carrying amount of the Debentures, which is reflected in other assets in the accompanying consolidated balance sheet as of March 31, 2017, is as follows:
+As a result of the adoption of ASU 2017-11, the interest expense and derivative liability originally recognized has since been adjusted and extinguished as reflected herein.